 Ingredients Needed For Peanut Butter Chocolate Rice Krispie Treat

-- Peanut butter– Smooth, crunchy you choose!
+- Peanut butter– Creamy peanut butter, chunky peanut butter, you choose!
 You can also use an alternative nut butter in this treat like almond butter, sunflower seed butter, or cashew butter.

-- Rice Krispie Cereal– Rice Krispie Cereal gives these treats its classic flavor and texture.
-You can use store brands, or boxes marked “puffed rice” which are all similar.
+- Crispy Rice Cereal– Rice Krispie Cereal gives these treats its classic flavor and texture.
+You can use store brands, or boxes marked “puffed rice” or other crisp rice cereal.

 - Butter– Butter helps to melt and bind these treats together.